Basketball at the 2008 Summer Olympics: Qualification

-A NOC may enter up to one men's team with 12 players and up to one women's team with 12 players.
+A NOC may enter one men's team with 12 players and one women's team with 12 players.
 The reigning world champions and the host country qualify automatically, as do the winners of the five continental championships (plus the men's runners-up from Europe and the Americas).

 The best teams from the continental championships that did not automatically qualify participated in the FIBA World Olympic Qualifying Tournament or FIBA World Olympic Qualifying Tournament for Women to determine the final spots in Beijing.

 Italicized teams qualified via the wildcard tournaments.